 See the built-in Microsoft Windows Help and Support Center; search for transfer wizard, and select the overview article, Files and Settings Transfer Wizard overview.
 This information describes a Microsoft solution for moving your files onto your new PC.

-Or, as an alternative, double-click the PC Tune Up & Repair icon (select models only) on your desktop and review the products and services offered under Backup Data.
+Or, as an alternative, double-click the PC Tune Up & Repair icon (select models only) in the Help and Support Center and review the products and services offered under Backup Data.